 World Holocaust Day is on 27 January, when the world remembers those who died in the Holocaust and the liberation of Auschwitz, which happened on that date.
-This year it is the 77th anniversary of the liberation of Auschwitz.
+This year at 4pm everyone who can is being asked to light a candl in memory of those who died during the Holocaust.

 Auschwitz was the largest of the Nazi death machine and residents of the Jewish ghetto in Rome were among those who were transported and died at the hands of the Nazis.
 If you visit the Jewish area of Rome, you will see plaques on the buildings remembering those who once lived there and were transported to death camps during WWII.